 What does BME London do?

 BME Communities are still experiencing significant disparities and inequalities in housing, employment, health outcomes, social mobility and many more indices.
-By coming together collectively 14 BME London RSL’s whose primary stakeholders represent the majority BAME communities based in London are now working together to highlight structural inequalities, leverage their assets and resources to work with partners to deliver projects and programmes that provide innovative solutions to address the disparities that exist.
+By coming together collectively BME London Landlords whose primary stakeholders represent the majority BAME communities based in London are now working together to highlight structural inequalities, leverage their assets and resources to work with partners to deliver projects and programmes that provide innovative solutions to address the disparities that exist.

 Who do you work with?

-BME London RSL’s already work with local authorities, larger mainstream housing associations, regional authorities and private sector organisations.
+BME London Landlord’s already work with local authorities, larger mainstream housing associations, regional authorities and private sector organisations.
 BME London Landlords as a collective are keen to work with larger corporate businesses and philanthropists to partner and develop dynamic socially innovative projects, products and programmes that advance ESG’s, SDG’s objectives, socially innovative work towards greater social impact.
-BME London has already led the way with the Leadership 2025 programme, and the Build London Partnership.
+BME London Landlords has already led the way with the Leadership 2025 programme, and the Build London Partnership.